 Monferrato’s grape varieties

 Two varieties dominate the plantings in Monferrato, Barbera for red wines and Moscato for sparkling, sweet, low alcohol wines.
-But the region also has the red varieties, Freisa, Ruchè, Grignolino, Albarossa and Brachetto.
+But the region also has the red varieties, Freisa, Ruchè, Grignolino, Albarossa and Brachetto, it’s famous five.
 Robin Kick MW, counts all of these, except Albarossa, as major varieties and notes that Piemonte as a whole has a further 36 rare varieties in production and perhaps a total of 300 varieties.* Thus, in general terms, Monferrato is home to Moscato, Barbera, Brachetto, Grignolino, Freisa, Ruchè and Albarossa and those are just its better-established varieties, Nebbiolo, Dolcetto and some international varieties (mercifully few!) are also grown, but they are not particularly associated with the area.
-As Brachetto is mainly made as a sweet, semi-sparkling, low alcohol wine, we will consider Monferrato’s ‘famous five’ as Barbera, Grignolino, Freisa, Ruchè and Albarossa.
+As Brachetto is mainly made as a sweet, semi-sparkling, low alcohol wine, we will consider Monferrato’s grape varieties, its famous five’: Barbera, Grignolino, Freisa, Ruchè and Albarossa.

 The chart below shows the production statistics.
 In the red varieties, Barbera towers above all others.